 Goodwill and Volunteers of America do this.
 After spending x amount of money, you get a percentage off usually.
 Goodwill, they ask for your number, and Volunteers of America has a punch card. ( or at least they did a month or two ago; I haven’t used mine in that long)

 Follow their social media pages and websites for coupons, extra savings days, or new items they receive.
 For example, volunteers of America have coupons that change every month and are available to print.

 Check out Online Stores

 Shop their online stores.
 Goodwill has theirs here.
 You can find their stores on their websites or social media accounts.
 ReStore ( Habitat for Humanity) often post its new items on its Facebook pages.
 Many will let you buy with just a click!

-This is one of the goldmines but if you haven’t heard of Goodwill clearance stores- this is life-changing.
+This is one of the goldmines, but if you haven’t heard of Goodwill clearance stores- this is life-changing.
 Check to see if you have a ‘Dirty Goodwill”.
-They aren’t all over the place but if you have on near you- the price is per pound of clothing.
+They aren’t all over the place, but if you have one near you- the price is per pound of clothing.
 Get ready to roll up your sleeves and start digging for deals.

-If you are looking for furniture or home decor, there are usually many great finds, and when they are a bit outdated, they just need a makeover!
+If you are looking for furniture or home decor, there are usually many great finds; when they are a bit outdated, they need a makeover!
 With Pinterest and YouTube, anyone can have some fun trying to repurpose an item!

 Saving money is always a great feeling, and there’s never a bad time to start!
 Thrift stores are a great place to start for anyone looking for ways to find great deals while enjoying shopping.
 With these five tips, you’re sure to save more than ever before when it comes to the thrift store!